dvdlite/dvdlite.co/src/pages/now.md

 ---
 ### Where I'm focusing my energy
 #### March 2024
-:herb: Migrate HomeLab from Proxmox virtualization to xcp-ng
+:evergreen_tree: Migrate HomeLab from Proxmox virtualization to xcp-ng

 :herb: Re-establish an IndieWeb foothold with a minimum viable blog using 11ty, decide what to pull in from previous public sites